hudren/woodpile/README.md

 &lt;/Appenders&gt;
 </code></pre>

-The `properties` attribute allows the MDC to included with each event.
+The `properties` attribute allows the MDC to be included with each event.
 Optionally, `locationInfo`, when set to true, will include location information for each log event (at a severe performance penalty).

 ## Logback Configuration